Prostate Cancer Research

 Prostate Testing for Cancer and Treatment (ProtecT)

 The ProtecT study was commissioned by the NHS R & D Health Technology Assessment Programme to evaluate the effectiveness, cost-effectiveness and acceptability of treatments for men with localised prostate cancer.
 The study will compare three treatments (active monitoring, radical prostatectomy and radical radiotherapy).
-Recruitment of men will be undertaken in nine clinical centres in the UK over a period of five years commencing September 2001.
-Over 100,000 men will be involved.
-The major objective will be to assess the survival of men treated for localised prostate cancer at 5, 10 and 15 years following treatment.
+Recruitment of men was undertaken in nine clinical centres in the UK over a period of five years commencing September 2001.
+Over 100,000 men were involved.
+The major objective was to assess the survival of men treated for localised prostate cancer at 5, 10 and 15 years following treatment.

 The E2F3 gene